Creating To Do Lists In WordPress

 Show Admin Bar Menu

-If this option is enabled (‘Yes’), the ‘To-Do List’ menu will display in your WordPress Admin bar …
+Enabling this option displays the ‘To-Do List’ menu in your WP Admin bar …

 Use WYSIWYG Editor

-If this option is enabled, you can add and edit items on your to-do list using the WordPress WYSIWYG Editor …
+Enabling this option lets you add and edit items on your to-do list using the WordPress WYSIWYG Editor …

 Use Auto Paragraphs